On the meromorphic continuation of Eisenstein series: Local finiteness

-\begin{remark} \begin{enumerate} \item As we will recall in \S\ref{sec: HC} below, by a result of Harish-Chandra, such a system is satisfied by Eisenstein series. \item In the case where $\mnfld$ is a point $s_0$, the theorem amounts to the finite-dimensionality of $\Sol(\Xi_{\at}(s_0))$.
+\begin{remark} \begin{enumerate} \item As we will recall in \S\ref{sec: HC} below, by a result of Harish-Chandra, such a system is satisfied by Eisenstein series. \item In the case where $\mnfld$ is a point $s_0$, the theorem amounts to the finite-dimensionality of the space $\Sol(\Xi_{\at}(s_0))$.
 This is a variant of the standard finiteness theorem of Harish-Chandra.
-(See also Lemma \ref{sec: conc1} below.) \item In essence, it is not any harder to prove Theorem \ref{thm: mainfin} in the general case than in the case where $\mnfld$ is a singleton.
-Put differently, any reasonable proof in the singleton case should extend, at least in principle, to the general case. \end{enumerate} \end{remark}
+(See also Lemma \ref{sec: conc1} below.) \item Morally, any reasonable proof in the case $\mnfld=\{s_0\}$ should extend, at least in principle, to the general case. \end{enumerate} \end{remark}

-Let us briefly explain some aspects of the argument.
-First, it is advantageous to perform the analysis not directly on the spaces $\autspace_P$ themselves but instead on Siegel sets $\Siegel_P^{T_0}$ for a suitable choice of $T_0\in\aaa_0$ (see \S\ref{sec: redtheory}).
-Second, instead of the sup norm we will consider certain weighted Hilbert spaces $\functwt(\Siegel_P^{T_0})$ (\S\ref{sec: aux}), since Hilbert spaces are easier to work with.
-The constant terms with respect to $Q\subset P$ define a commuting family of orthogonal projections $\CT_{P,Q}^{T_0}$ on $\functwt(\Siegel_P^{T_0})$ (Lemma \ref{lem: proj}).
-In particular, we may consider the pseudo-cuspidal part of $\functwt(\Siegel_P^{T_0})$